olehrdk/Get-Weather/README.md

 # Here you can get weather 5 days later.
-Without styles.
+With styles.
+Sorry for bad design :)